DreamWeb: Story

 The protagonist and anti-hero is Ryan, a bartender in a futuristic dystopian city (implied to be in England, as evidenced by the use of British English terms such as "lift" and "bonnet") who has been plagued by strange dreams of an entity known as the Dreamweb.
 In the dream that opens the game, Ryan is asked by the master monk of the Keepers to be the deliverer and kill the seven evils, who are united to break the Dreamweb and send mankind spiraling into chaos.
 In Diary of a (Mad?) man, however, which precedes the start of the game, it is strongly implied that Ryan is descending into psychosis and has fabricated the whole Dreamweb scenario in his mind.

 After Ryan leaves his girlfriend Eden's house for work, he learns that due to frequent lateness his boss has decided to fire him.
 After hearing Ryan's explanation, however, he decides to give him a two-week, fully paid vacation to recover.
 On the bar's TV, Ryan learns the name and location of the first evil: David Crane, a rock star who is housed in a hotel for a gig later that night.
 He visits his housebound friend Louis, who directs him to a place where a gun can be purchased.
 After doing so, he registers himself at the same hotel, and after managing to get himself up to the penthouse, killing two bodyguards in the process, he finds Crane in bed with a woman.
 The woman hides under the bed and, after Crane begs for mercy, Ryan kills him and is teleported to the Dreamweb where he learns of the second evil, a general.
 He returns home, and while checking the news (where he finds the report of Crane's death), he learns General Sterling is the guest of a talk show being filmed at a TV station.

 He leaves for the heavily guarded building, and finds a weak spot in the security.
 He shoots a guard, enters the building and gets access to the rafters of the studio.
 After replacing a burned-out fuse, he manoeuvres a huge box over Sterling's head and drops it, thereby crushing the general to death, but also causing a ratings peak for the channel.
-Ryan is transported again to the Dreamweb, where he learns the third target is very close to one of his friends, none other than Eden's boss, Sartain.
+Ryan is transported again to the Dreamweb, where he learns the third target is close to one of his friends, none other than Eden's boss, Sartain.
 He collects information from Eden's work gear while she is bathing, and leaves for the company headquarters.